Submit

 Deadlines for Submission

-All symposium submissions must be finalized by the extended deadline of Monday, 30 October 2023 at 11:59 PM PST.
-Notifications of acceptance or rejection will be sent in November 2024, after the Peer Review Conference Committee has reviewed all workshop symposium submissions.
+All symposium submissions must be finalized by March 2025.
+There will be ongoing acceptance of proposals until the desired amount of presentation is received.
+Early notifications of acceptance or rejection will be sent in March 2025, after the Peer Review Conference Committee has reviewed all workshop symposium submissions.

 Review, Selection, and Notifications

-Submissions will be peer-reviewed by the Conference Committee.
-Only a limited number of workshop symposia can be accepted for presentation at ISWRC 2023, so please include as many relevant details as possible in your submission in order for the conference peer review committee to evaluate your submission effectively.
+Submissions will be peer reviewed by Conference Committee.
+Only a limited number of workshop can be accepted for presentation at ISWRC 2025, so please include as many relevant details as possible in your submission in order for the conference peer review committee to effectively evaluate your submission.

 With all submissions the peer review Committee retains the right to request additional information, ask that changes be made to improve a workshop research presentation, or decline a presentation the committee does not find relevant to the mental health research theme.
 No changes can be made after proposals have been submitted unless the peer review committee has specifically requested that change.

-Occasionally, the conference peer review Committee recommends that a symposium submission be considered for individual poster presentations rather than a symposium.
+Occasionally, the conference peer review Committee recommends that a workshop submission be considered for individual poster presentations rather than a workshop.
 When this happens, the presenters will be notified of this recommendation, and each author will be offered the opportunity to submit individual presentations as posters.

 Workshop Symposium Speaker Responsibilities